mgonto/restangular/README.md

 If all of your requests require to send some suffix to work, you can set it here.
 For example, if you need to send the format like `/users/123.json`you can add that `.json` to the suffix using the `setRequestSuffix`method

 ### How to configure them globally

-You can configure this properties inside the config method of your app
+You can do this configurations in either the `config` or the `run` method.
+If your configurations don't need any other services, then I'd recommend you do them in the `config`.
+If your configurations depend on other services, you can configure them in the `run` using `Restangular` instead of `RestangularProvider`

+#### Configuring in the `config`
 ````javascript
 app.config(function(RestangularProvider) {
     RestangularProvider.setBaseUrl('/api/v1');